Hypnotist Knows The Power of Suggestion

 “I see miracles happen here,” said Mr. Koenig, who has lived in town since 1982.

 “People spend all of their lives wandering around, suffering from something.
-Hypnosis is a useful tool that people don’t take advantage of and could and should much more often.”
+Hypnosis is a useful tool that people don’t take advantage of and could and should much more often to alleviate their pain and help them achieve their goals for success, health and peace of mind.”

 But don’t expect a sideshow act when you walk into his office.
 They are no goofy set-ups or bizarre settings.
 The entire office is one large simple room.
 Only a jutting wall separates the waiting area from the rest.